danielroe/roe.dev/content/blog/diversity.md

 1. I want people of all backgrounds to know that you are welcome in projects I'm involved with.

-1. Right now, there's increasing pushback against 'diversity, equity and inclusion'.
+1. 'Diversity, equity and inclusion' are being rejected at government and corporate levels.
 In places they are _banned terms_.
 Silence in the face of this becomes implicit acceptance.

 1. I want people to reconsider letting their values be shaped by their politics.
 Whatever country you live in, and whoever you vote for there, this is more important.

 The strength of open source has always been its community.
-The strongest communities are those where everyone can contribute their unique perspectives and talents.
+And the strongest communities are those where everyone can contribute their unique perspectives and talents.

 I would be very glad of your thoughts on how we can better implement these values.